-- 5. PACS as Common Service Centers (CSCs) for better access to e-services: MoU has been signed between Ministry of Cooperation, MeitY, NABARD and CSC e-Governance Services India Limited for providing more than 300 e-services such as banking, insurance, Aadhar enrolment/ updation, health services, PAN card and IRCTC/ Bus/ Air ticket, etc. through PACS.
-So far, 24,470 PACS including 1,708 PACS in the State of Andhra Pradesh have started providing CSC services to the rural citizens which will also result in increase in income of those PACS at the same time. - 6.
+- 5. PACS as Common Service Centers (CSCs) for better access to e-services: An MoU has been signed between Ministry of Cooperation, MeitY, NABARD and CSC e-Governance Services India Limited for providing more than 300 e-services such as banking, insurance, Aadhar enrolment/ updation, health services, PAN card and IRCTC/Bus/Air ticket, etc. through PACS.
+So far, 30,647 PACS have started providing CSC services to rural citizens which will also result in increase in income of these PACS. - 6.
 Formation of new Farmer Producer Organizations (FPOs) by PACS: Government has allowed 1,100 additional FPOs to be formed by PACS with the support of NCDC, in those blocks where FPOs have not yet been formed or the blocks are not covered by any other implementing agency.
-This will be helpful in providing the farmers with necessary market linkage and get fair and remunerative prices for their produce. - 7.
+Apart from this, 672 FPOs have been formed in the cooperative sector by NCDC.
+This will be helpful in providing farmers with necessary market linkages and get fair and remunerative prices for their produce. - 7.
 PACS given priority for Retail Petrol/ Diesel outlets: Government has allowed PACS to be included in the Combined Category 2 (CC2) for allotment of retail petrol/ diesel outlets.
-As per information received from Oil Marketing Companies (OMCs), a total of 228 PACS including 3 PACS in the State of Andhra Pradesh have applied online for retail petrol/ diesel outlets. - 8.
+As per information received from Oil Marketing Companies (OMCs), a total of 240 PACS from 26 States/UTs have applied online for retail petrol/ diesel outlets.
+As informed by OMCs, 39 PACS have been selected so far. - 8.
 PACS given permission to convert bulk consumer petrol pumps into retail outlets: Based on the discussions with the Ministry of Petroleum and Natural Gas, guidelines have been issued to convert the existing bulk consumer licensee PACS into retail outlets for increasing the profit of PACS and generate employment opportunities in rural areas.
-109 PACS from 5 States having wholesale consumer pumps have given consent for conversion into Retail Outlets, out of which 43 PACS have received Letter of Intent (LOI) from the OMCs. - 9.
+109 PACS from 4 States having wholesale consumer pumps have given consent for conversion into Retail Outlets, out of which 43 PACS have received Letter of Intent (LOI) from the OMCs. - 9.
 PACS eligible for LPG Distributorship for diversifying its activities: Government has now allowed PACS to apply for LPG Distributorships.
 This will give PACS an option to increase their economic activities and create new employment opportunities in rural areas.
-Two locations have already been advertised in the State of Jharkhand. - 10.
-PACS as PM Bharatiya Jan Aushadhi Kendra for improving access to generic medicines at rural level: Government is promoting PACS to operate Pradhan Mantri Bhartiya Janaushadhi Kendras which will provide additional income source to them and provide easy access of generic medicines to rural citizens.
-So far, 4,289 PACS/ cooperative societies have applied online for PM Janaushadhi Kendras, out of which 2,293 PACS have been given initial approval also.
+From three States/ Union Territories, a total of 9 PACS have submitted online applications. - 10.
+PACS as PM Bharatiya Jan Aushadhi Kendra for improving access to generic medicines at rural level: Government is promoting PACS to operate Pradhan Mantri Bhartiya Janaushadhi Kendras which will provide additional income source to them and ease the access to generic medicines for rural citizens.
+So far, 4,629 PACS/ cooperative societies have applied online for PM Janaushadhi Kendras, out of which 2,475 PACS have been given initial approval.
+Out of these 2,475 PACS, 617 have received drug licences from State Drug Controllers which are ready to function as Jan Aushadhi Kendras.